-From doctors to wellness gurus on social media, it can seem like everyone has something to say about our not-so-magical time of the month.
+From doctors to wellness gurus on social media, it can seem like everyone has something to say about our time of the month.
 There’s a ton of outdated, even comical advice on what you should and shouldn’t do while you’re on your period.
 For example, “Don’t go camping while on your period or you’ll attract dangerous animals.”

 While most of us don’t worry about bears sniffing around, there are in fact some unpleasant side effects including PMS, bloating, mood swings, and body aches that make that time of the month not so fun.
 But it can be a good time to pay attention to what’s on your plate.
 We’ve compiled a list of foods that may help your heavy days flow easier.